knpuniversity/symfony2-rest/knpu/episode1/put-programmer.md

 ## Centralizing Form Data Processing

-Let's clean up some of the controller duplication.
+Before we go on we need to clean up some of this duplication.
 It's small, but each write endpoint is processing the request body in the same way: by fetching the content from the request, calling `json_decode()` on that, then passing it to `$form->submit()`.

 Create a new private function called `processForm()`.
-This will have two argument - `$request` and the form object, which is a `FormInterface` instance, not that that's too important:
+This will have two arguments - `$request` and the form object, which is a `FormInterface` instance, not that that's too important:

 [[[ code('cc047a0d41') ]]]